Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Experimental Results

-We compare mapping \texttt{fr2/pioneer\_slam2} ($1628$ images) using: raw depth with the quadratic sensor model in \Cref{E:sigma} (denoted by `R' in \Cref{SS:interiornet}) and our proposed combined approach (`R+C'), using the network-generated completed depth and depth uncertainty in areas where raw depth is invalid.
-Examples of depth completion can be seen in \Cref{F:results_tum_completion}.
+We compare mapping using: raw depth with the quadratic sensor model in \Cref{E:sigma} (denoted by `R' in \Cref{SS:interiornet}) and our proposed combined approach (`R+C'), using the network-generated completed depth and depth uncertainty in invalid raw depth areas.
+Examples of probabilistic depth completion can be seen in \Cref{F:results_tum_completion}.
 As described in \Cref{SS:interiornet}, for our proposed method, we integrate only the free space for completed pixels where the network depth uncertainty is more than $2$ times greater than the quadratic uncertainty of the raw sensor model.
 As before, we measure free voxels based on an occupancy probability of $<0.04\%$.

-\Cref{F:results_tum_space} shows the free space volume mapped during the sequence using the two approaches.
-Similar to our InteriorNet experiments, using depth completion for mapping (purple in the plot in \Cref{F:results_tum_space}) yields a faster discovery of free space compared against the raw data alone (orange).
-The map cross-sections in \Cref{F:results_tum_space} depict visually more free space (blue) at the end of the sequence using completion.
+\Cref{T:results_tum} shows the free space mapped during the \edit{sequences}.
+Similar to our InteriorNet experiments, using \edit{probabilistic} depth completion for mapping consistently yields faster free space discovery when compared against the raw data alone.
+The occupancy cross-sections in \Cref{F:results_tum_space} depict visually more free space (blue) at the end of the sequence using completion while the final 3D reconstruction remain similar and do not compromise global navigation safety.
 These results validate our pipeline in real-world settings.